Could Myles Garrett be Arrested for Aggravated Assault or Battery?

 Misdemeanor Battery Charges in Fort Lauderdale

-Misdemeanor, or simple, battery is the actual commission of the violent act.
+Misdemeanor, or simple battery, is the actual commission of the violent act.
 This does not matter if the attack was successful, only that the aggressor came into contact with another person.
 When defending battery cases, it is imperative to prove intent, as it is required under state law.
 It is also important to prove that the action violated the victim’s consent.
-Simple battery is a First Degree Misdemeanor and is punishable by up to a year in jail or a year of probation.
+Simple battery is a First Degree Misdemeanor in Florida and is punishable by up to a year in jail or a year of probation.

 Felony battery, is an intentional act of violence that causes great bodily harm, permanent disability, permanent disfigurement.
 Felony Battery is a Third Degree Felony and is punishable by up to 5 years in prison or on probation and up to $5,000 in fines.